 If providing a home visit, staff should contact the individual by telephone at home prior to the visit to undertake the respiratory screening if time allows.
 These should be repeated on arrival at the individual's home.
-If an individual lacks ability to answer questions by telephone, an assessment should be made on arrival keeping 1 metre from the individual where possible ensuring that a Type IIR FRSM is worn.
-If this is not possible, treat as having respiratory symptoms until a direct assessment can be made by the care provider.
+If an individual lacks ability to answer questions by telephone, an assessment should be made on arrival ensuring that a Type IIR FRSM is worn.
+If this is not possible, treat as having respiratory viral symptoms until a direct assessment can be made by the care provider.
 Scottish Government advice on providing care at home is available.

-Individuals living in residential facilities should be closely monitored for onset of respiratory symptoms by local care staff.
+Individuals living in residential facilities should be closely monitored for onset of respiratory viral symptoms by local care staff.